An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Open Questions

 \section{Open Questions}

-It remains to improve the lower bound on the critical probability $p_c([n]^d, r)$ for $d \geq r \geq 2$ other than $d = r = 2$.
-Given the difficulty of the proof of the lower bound of Theorem~\ref{thm:AllDthreshold}, this is likely to be much harder than the proof of Theorem~\ref{thm:UB}, especially for $r \geq 3$.
-However, because the orders of the second terms in the upper and lower bounds of Theorem~\ref{thm:2Dsharper} nearly match, we conjecture that, in general, $p_c([n]^d, r)$ satisfies upper and lower bounds whose second terms are indeed of the same order of magnitude.
+It remains to improve the lower bound on the critical probability~$p_c([n]^d, r)$ for values of $d \geq r \geq 2$ other than $d = r = 2$.
+Given the difficulty of the proof of the lower bound in Theorem~\ref{thm:AllDthreshold}, this is likely to be much harder than the proof of Theorem~\ref{thm:UB}, especially for $r \geq 3$.
+Note, however, that the upper bound on $p_c([n]^2, 2)$ in~\cite{GravHol} gave the correct order of magnitude of the second term.
+Because the proof of Theorem~\ref{thm:UB} can be seen as a fairly natural generalization of the arguments in~\cite{GravHol} to higher dimensions, we conjecture that it gives the correct order of magnitude of the second term in $p_c([n]^d, r)$ for all~$d \geq r \geq 2$.